 Publications (*Indicates Jacobs Graduate Student or Post-Doc)

-Mallick, R.B., M.J.
-Radzicki, J.S.
-Daniel, and J.M.
-Jacobs.
-Use of System Dynamics to Understand the Long Term Impact of Climate Change on Pavement Performance and Maintenance Cost.
+Mallick, R.B., J.M.
+Jacobs, B.J.
+Miller, J.S.
+Daniel, and P. Kirschen.
+2016.
+Framework to Use CMIP5, System Dynamics, and Monte Carlo Analysis to Quantify the Impact of Climate Change on Pavements.
 TRB Research Record: Journal of Transportation Research Board.
-In review.
-August 2013.
+No. 16-2620.

 Thouin*, J.A., W.M.
 Wolheim, C.J.
 Vorosmarty, J.M.
 Jacobs, and W.H.
 McDowell.
 2009.
 The biogeochemical influence of nitrate, dissolved oxygen, and dissolved organic carbon on stream nitrate uptake.
 Journal of the North American Benthological Society.
 28(4):894-907 doi:10.1899/08-183.1.

 Whitfield*, B., J.M.
 Jacobs, and J. Judge.
 2006.
 Intercomparison Study of the Land Surface Process Model and the Common Land Model for a Prairie Wetland in Florida.
 Journal of Hydrometeorology.
 7(6), 1247-1258.

 Robinson, D., J. Selker, B. Bowden, J. Duncan, J. Durant, R. Hooper, J. Jacobs, and R. Knight.
 2006.
 Survey provides guidance for Consortium's Hydrologic Measurement Facility.
 Transactions, American Geophysical Union.
 87(23), 222.